Tuesday, 18 August 2026 MUMBAI EDITION LIVE

 Eating during Ramzan

-Ramzan is the peak season for Mughlai food in Mumbai, and it’s genuinely one of the city’s great annual food experiences.
+Ramzan is the peak season for Mughlai food in Mumbai, and genuinely one of the city’s great annual food experiences.
 After the day’s fast, the lanes around Mohammed Ali Road, Bhendi Bazaar, Bohri Mohalla and Nagpada explode with stalls selling everything from khichda and haleem to malpua, phirni and freshly fried jalebis.

 How to do it well